GYG-be/gyg-be.github.io/Art.md

 ---

-We ONLY look at Art read as a break from work ... as opposed to reading, we try NOT TO to think about Art with *with anything like serious, critical intention.*
+Art ... is about thinking different ... part of it is about taking a break from work ... as opposed to how we think about the disicpline of reading and reading techologies, we deliberately try NOT TO to think about Art with *with anything like serious, critical intention.*

+Others can take ART seriously ... for us, it's just about trying to look at things from a different perspect ... we do take ***the ART of thinking different*** seriously ... but we don't take our attempts to do art itself seriously -- we just do it to THINK.

 # Art Lists

-Our aim with this listing is to never have to think about our next list of items to explore/annotate ... we want to have roughly 125 good art exploration ideas in the hopper, to have 25 that we visit on at least once a month, to have five that we are currently touching on once a week and to have ONE main one that we are spending too much time with right now.
+Our aim with developing listings is to never have to think about our next list of items to explore/annotate

+We want to have roughly 250 to 125 good art exploration ideas in the hopper ... in order to to have 50 to 25 that we visit on at least once a month ... in order to have ten to five that we are currently touching on once a week ... and to have ONE main GOTO one that we are spending too much time with right now.

-1) The podcast genre, especially the sub-genre about art
+1) The podcast genre, podcastering, deep listening, audio engineering

-2) Galleries

-3) Museums

-4) Photography

-5) Parks
+2) Landsculpting, include satellite views of the earth

+3) Museums, galleries, art shows, fairs

+4) Photography, image engineering, image processing, image recognition

+5) Parks, public spaces, prayer walks, hospice gardens

 6) Sculpture, other than landsculpting

-7) Mysticism, psycotropics
+7) Mysticism, psycotropics, hypnosis, fasting, meditation, prayer, silence, solitude, hermitage

-8) Cartoons
+8) Cartoons, memes, comics, graphic novels

-9) Comedy, especially timeless, evergreen DEAD comics
+9) Comedy, especially timeless apolitical comedy

-10) Nature
+10) Nature, nature soundscapes, natural rhythms and sound engineering

 11) Physics